 The end of the financial year is the perfect time to sit down with your accountant and look at your performance metrics, your paying and receiving cycles, as well as any new government legislation that might affect you in the next financial year.

-It is very easy to get caught up in the day-to-day running of a business.
+It is very easy for the day-to-day running of a business to take over your life.
 We know that there is always something new to focus on whether it be an employee issue, supplier query, stock order or software compliance.
 However, this constant siege of tasks should not get in the way of being actively aware of your situation.

 Use a checklist

-We can easily let the day-to-day running of a business consume all hours of the day, and all hours of the week, until the end of the year, but then the cycle just repeats itself.
+We can easily let the day-to-day running of our business consume all hours of the day, and all hours of the week, until the end of the year.
+However, this cycle just repeats itself.
 It is imperative that every business has a checklist upon which the owner or senior managers can review at least once a year to ensure that there are no hidden problems or missed opportunities.

 A checklist for a yearly review created so that the new financial year starts on July 1, may read something like this:

 - Financials – Have we met our targets?
 If so, why?
 If not, why not?
-What worked?
-What didn’t?
+What worked or didn’t work?
 What do we need to change for the forthcoming financial year?

 - Products/services – How have our products/services been received by our customers?
 Is there any way we can improve our offerings?
 Do we need both an internal and external review to find out what people really think of our products/services?